EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 This started when I dusted off my old Xbox and wanted to make something to use newer controllers with it.
 There's plenty of previous work on this and as I develop this document I'll link to more and more of it, but even with some experience of AVR and PIC programming it was a bit of a slog working out how to do it.
 The two biggest barriers were the complexity of some of the projects out there and/or getting them to build using reliable, free/open-source tools.

 A significant factor in basing this project on ogx360 rather than XBOXPadMicro/XInput (see below) was that it was possible to clone, edit, and build without too much fighting with tools/IDE(s).
-The ogx360 project was originally built in Atmel/Microchip Studio which is Windows only (I could have lived with this) but it kept causing my mouse pointer to stall every 60 seconds (I really couldn't) because it apparently [fears some USB mice](https://www.avrfreaks.net/forum/mouse-pointer-stutters-when-connecting-usb-devices-while-running) in much the same way as [Les fears chives](https://www.youtube.com/watch?v=PjxPaCnIVdM&t=2m15s).
-This project uses VS Code.
+The ogx360 project was originally built in Atmel/Microchip Studio which is Windows only (I could have lived with this) but it kept causing my mouse pointer to stall every 60 seconds (I really couldn't) because it apparently [fears some USB mice](https://www.avrfreaks.net/forum/mouse-pointer-stutters-when-connecting-usb-devices-while-running).
+This project started out with VSCode.

+Even better, ogx360 has been transitioned to Platform IO and this project has followed suit.
+The old VSCode/CMake tools branch can be found at cmake_master and was used up to release 1.2.

 Another important factor was starting with something which included the Xbox console's vendor-specific challenge/response values (see 'Alternatives & other projects to look at' below for more on this).

 ### Status

-Release 1.2 differs from ogx360 as follows:
+Release 1.3 differs from ogx360 as follows:
 * Support for Xbox One and Xbox 360 *wireless* controllers has been removed.
 * Support for multiple controllers has been removed.
 It supports a single controller connected via USB.
 * Steel Battalion support has been removed, resulting in a smaller binary (and space for more controllers to be supported).
-* Rumble has been disabled via settings.h.
-Significant rumble caused the device to hang.
-Future versions will address this though it can probably handle rumble if an => 6v power supply is connected to the Leonardo's power connector.
 * PS3 controller support (via USB) has been added.
-Rumble isn't implemented at all for the time being, as opposed to being disabled in the case of the Xbox One/360 controllers.
 * PS4 controller support (via USB) has been added.
-As with the PS3 controller, rumble isn't implemented (for now) and nor is support for doing anything with the LED.
+* Basic motion controls, using PS3/4 controllers is implemented.
+* Motion controls can be enabled/disabled (PS + R2)
+* Motion control sensitivity can be set (PS + R1) - crude, and definitely beta.
+* The code supports an OLED screen displaying rumble/motion status.
+* Replacement STL files for 3D printing a case have been added.
+For now, these assume use of an OLED screen.
+A non-OLED case to follow.

 ### Future Work

 These are broadly the priorities for now, not necessarily in order:
 * Add instructions for building with an Arduino Pro Micro and mini USB Host Shield.
 This won't be a no-solder option but will be more compact.
-I have some mini shields on the way.
-* Add STL files for 3D printable cases for both hardware builds
-* Investigate power/rumble issue
+Thanks to Phantom8 for some really useful help with this already.
-* Improving this document and not by adding more Vic Reeves references.
+* Improving this document.
 The current build instructions rely on using VS Code (a command line only option will follow) and don't fully cover MacOS or cover Windows at all.
 * Adding some scripts to make flashing the binary easier.

-* Possibly add some user input/output on the device itself via an I2C OLED screen.
-Not really in the spirit of keeping things simple, but fun.
-* Possibly adding more controllers.
-The binary is now up to more than 26K and adding in anything involving bluetooth support puts it way over 32K.
-So I need to do a bit of digging to see what's possible here.
+The OLED version currently uses 98% of the Leonardo's flash so it won't be possible to add further controllers without removing something else.
+Since removing the OLED only frees up about 9% of the flash, changes to the code will probably be limited to bug fixes and minor improvements, e.g. to the motion sensitivity options.
+I'm beginning to look at other microcontrollers to provide for significant additional functionality.

 ## Making One